colinmorris/colinmorris.github.com/staging/sizeof/index.md

 > Ms-KOSTYRA: Well, it's fresh.
 > WINFREY: You can buy fresh nutmeg?

-This certainly speaks to how unhelpful "it was the size of a nutmeg" would be today.
+This actually speaks to how unhelpful "it was the size of a nutmeg" might be today.
 Oprah is used to buying jars of grated nutmeg.
 She, and many others, might not even know what a whole nutmeg seed looks like.
 Maybe the sale of grated nutmeg killed "size of a nutmeg" analogies?
+(Though I suspect the reality is more complicated.)

 (An unrelated but delightful discovery: the Oxford English Dictionary lists "nutmegs" as obsolete slang for testicles and offers this as the origin of the slang "nuts".
 The earliest quotation it offers, "I'll immediately whip out your nutmegs, he cry'd" comes from a bawdy 1690 song, [The Lancashire Cuckold: OR, THE Country Parish-Clark betrayd by a Conjurers Inchanted Chamber-pot.](https://ebba.english.ucsb.edu/ballad/31958/xml))